Buck Lake Creek Natural Area lies east of the Blue Rapids PRA near Drayton Valley and includes a creek with a steep, terraced embankment.

 Any maps and map views are for general information only.
 Do not rely on them for navigation or to determine legal boundaries.

-Buck Lake Creek Natural Area surrounds a creek and steep terraced embankment.
+Buck Lake Creek NA surrounds a creek and steep terraced embankment.
 The area supports a variety of habitats, but the vegetation is mainly black spruce/Labrador tea peatland.
-The upland supports stands of mature aspen with balsam poplar and white spruce; there are also lodgepole pine-white spruce stands, areas of regenerating young aspen and wolf willow shrublands.
+The upland supports stands of mature aspen with balsam poplar and white spruce.
+There are also lodgepole pine-white spruce stands, areas of regenerating young aspen and wolf willow shrublands.

 |Site Name||Buck Lake Creek|